NatalieWolfe/node-promise-pool/README.md

 var mysqlPool = pool.create({
-    name    : 'mysql',  // An optional name for the pool. max     : 10,       // Optional limit for how many connections to allow. min     : 2,        // Optional minimum number of connections to keep in the pool. create  : function(){
+    name    : 'mysql',  // An optional name for the pool. max     : 10,       // Optional limit for how many connections to allow. min     : 2,        // Optional minimum connections to keep in the pool. create  : function(){
         var conn = mysql.createConnection(mysqlConnOptions);
         return conn.connect();